mohamed-ameziane/PFE_NLP_SA_LD/README.md

 Execute the main application script to interact with the sentiment analysis and language detection features.
 #### Explore Jupyter Notebooks:
 Open and run the Jupyter Notebooks to dive into the detailled processus of each step i've taken.
+## Documentation
+For detailed instructions and additional information, you'll find my report as a pdf on this repo written in french.
+## Future Work:
+The project is designed for future improvements, and we welcome contributions to enhance language support, model accuracy, and more.
+Explore the codebase, refer to our documentation, and feel free to reach out for guidance.

+Happy Coding!